Author and Gaited Horse Trainer Brenda Imus (© 2005)

 I knew perhaps better than anyone that there is somewhat of a ‘saddle glut’ in today’s market.
 This isn’t a bad thing, since it shows that people are taking the responsibility to properly fit their horses very seriously.
 The Imus 4-Beat® Saddle introduced so many revolutionary new concepts that we had to ask ourselves: How do we convince people to give this genuinely revolutionary new saddle a try?

 There’s just one more thing you ought to know.
 We’re fitting the hardest-to-fit horses in the industry, with an amazing percentage of success.
 However, no saddle in the world will fit all gaited horses.
 This is true of the Imus 4-Beat®™ Saddle as well.
 While we offer four tree configurations (standard and wide, each in western and endurance models), there will be the occasional horse that simply can’t be fit with any of them.
 We’re not in the business of selling saddles, but of fitting horses.
-If you buy an Imus 4-Beat®™ saddle from us, ride it, and if you decide within two weeks that it isn’t meeting your needs–then return it to us, and we’ll either replace it with another model, or refund all but your shipping charges (nominal $9.50).
+If you buy an Imus 4-Beat®™ saddle from us, ride it, and if you decide within two weeks that it isn’t meeting your needs–then return it to us, and we’ll either replace it with another model, or refund you (less a 6% restocking fee).
 No hassles–just the best saddle fit guarantee in the business.
 We'll also work with you during your trial if you have questions or would like assistance determining fit.
 We're great at trouble-shooting!